Rigidity and index of free boundary minimal Y-cones in the unit ball: Main discussion and Rigidity Result

-Mese and Yamada, \cite{mese2006parameterized}-\cite{mese2011local}, check the Teichmuller space of $YC$.
-This is an infinite-dimensional moduli space of conformal structures defined on the domain complex, $YC$, consisting of three standard 2-simplices, $\hat{D}$, glued along a common 1-simplex, $\Gamma$, where the infinite dimensionality is caused by the different ways of gluing the three copies of the 2-simplices.
-They prove a local uniformization for minimal $Y$-surfaces, see [Theorem 6. \cite{mese2011local}].
-In \cite{wang2021uniformization}, G. Wang explores two types of global uniformization for triple junction surfaces: strong and weak uniformizations.
-Strong uniformization involves finding a new metric $\bar{g}=(\bar{g}_1, \bar{g}_2, \bar{g}_3)$ on a triple junction surface conformal to the original metric $g=(g_1,g_2,g_3)$, with constant Gaussian curvature across all three faces, while preserving the original boundary diffeomorphisms $\phi_j : \Gamma \rightarrow \partial'' \Sigma_j$.
-In contrast, weak uniformization allows for new boundary diffeomorphisms $\bar{\phi}_j$ and a conformal metric $\bar{g}$ with constant Gaussian curvature per face and constant geodesic curvature (possibly varying) along $\Gamma$.
-Proposition 2.5 in \cite{wang2021uniformization} establishes that if all faces $\Sigma_j$ are disk-type, $\Sigma$ admits weak uniformization to a surface with constant nonnegative Gaussian curvature.
+Mese and Yamada \cite{mese2006parameterized, mese2011local} studied the Teichmüller space of $YC$, an infinite–dimensional moduli space of conformal structures defined on the complex domain $YC$, consisting of three standard $2$-simplices glued along a common $1$-simplex $\gamma$.
+The infinite dimensionality results from the different ways the three copies of the $2$-simplices can be glued.
+They proved a local uniformization result for minimal $Y$-surfaces; see \cite[Theorem~6]{mese2011local}.
+In \cite{wang2021uniformization}, G.~Wang investigated two types of global uniformization for triple junction surfaces: \emph{strong} and \emph{weak} uniformizations.
+Strong uniformization seeks a new metric $\bar{g}=(\bar{g}_1, \bar{g}_2, \bar{g}_3)$ on a triple junction surface conformal to the original metric $g=(g_1,g_2,g_3)$, having constant Gaussian curvature on all three faces while preserving the original boundary diffeomorphisms $\phi_j : \Gamma \rightarrow \partial'' \Sigma_j$.
+In contrast, weak uniformization allows new boundary diffeomorphisms $\bar{\phi}_j$ and a conformal metric $\bar{g}$ with constant Gaussian curvature on each face and constant (possibly varying) geodesic curvature along $\Gamma$.
+Proposition~2.5 in \cite{wang2021uniformization} shows that if all faces $\Sigma_j$ are disk-type, then $\Sigma$ admits weak uniformization to a surface with constant nonnegative Gaussian curvature.

-\begin{proof} Let $\Sigma =(\underset{j=1}{\overset{3}{\cup}}\Sigma_j; \Gamma )$ be a free boundary minimal $Y$-surface in $\mathbb{B}^3$ as described above.
-Specifically, the boundary of the surface, $\partial \Sigma$, lies in the unit sphere $\mathbb{S}^2$.
-We observe that the only singular points on $\Sigma$ are the $Y$-points, and thus the curve $\Gamma$, which consists precisely of these singular points, is embedded in $\mathbb{B}^3$.
-If $\Gamma$ were not embedded, it would self-intersect, creating more complex singularities on $\Sigma$, contradicting our assumption that the only singular points are $Y$-points.
-Furthermore, $\Gamma$ meets the sphere $\mathbb{S}^2$ in exactly two distinct points.
-If it did not interset $\mathbb{S}^2$, it would form a closed embedded curve in $\mathbb{B}^3$, implying that $\Sigma$ is not diffeomorphic to a flat $Y$-cone, leading to a contradiction.